-Virtual Backgrounds provide additional privacy for your calls by hiding the room behind you and can lead to some truly hilarious interactions with your friends and coworkers.
 One of my favorite virtual backgrounds places the speaker in an instantly recognizable interview scene from The Office, while others place you in classic memes or movie moments.

-Here's a rundown of how to make your own Zoom Virtual Background for video meetings.
+Here's a rundown of how to make your own Zoom Virtual Background for video meetings:

-- Download Zoom and check the system requirements
+- Download Zoom and check system requirements

-- Upload and edit your background in Kapwing
+- Edit your background

-- Download your background and add it to Zoom
+- Download and add it to Zoom

 Step 1: Download Zoom and check the system requirements